-Triad is a Chinese secret society which was formed in the early 18th century.
-These Chinese groups came into existence in the seventeenth century as resistance fighters against the Manchu invaders.
-Two styles of secret societies became prevalent.
+Triad is a Chinese secret society.
+These Triads came into existence in the seventeenth century as resistance fighters against the Manchu invaders.
+Two styles of Chinese secret society became prevalent.
 The styles referred to a certain set of organizational structures, carefully preserved traditions and patterns of behavior which their members were expected to follow.

 The primary unit of the Hung society was the lodge or local branch.
 It was to the local branch that the members of a sworn brotherhood owed their primary loyalty.

-Triad or Triad Society also refers to a member of any of several Chinese secret societies in various countries, who are usually involved in criminal activities.
+Triads or Chinese secret society also refers to a member of any of several Chinese secret societies in various countries, who are usually involved in criminal activities.

 things, attributes, etc.